yoosuf/yoosuf.github.io/_posts/2023-06-01-how-i-do-water-fasting.md

 During your fast, it is important to listen to your body.
 If you start to feel lightheaded, dizzy, or nauseous, you should break your fast.
 You should also break your fast if you have any medical problems.

 Once you have completed your fast, it is important to slowly reintroduce food into your diet.
 This will help to prevent your body from going into shock.
 You should start by eating small, healthy meals.
-You should also avoid eating processed foods, sugary drinks, and alcohol.
+You should also avoid eating processed foods and any drinks that contain sugary.

 Water fasting can be a great way to improve your health.
 However, it is important to do it safely and under the supervision of a doctor.
 If you are considering water fasting, talk to your doctor first to make sure that it is right for you.